-Advances in Modelling and Analysis A (AMA_A) is an annual international journal.
+Advances in Modelling and Analysis A (AMA_A) is a quarterly international journal.

 This is an open access journal series, which means that all content is freely available without charge.
 Users are allowed to read, download, copy, distribute, print, search, or link to the full texts of the articles in this journal without asking prior permission from the publisher or the author.